lfkeitel/asml-sim/README.md

 | D      | STRR     | STRR %R %S   |
 | E      | LOADR    | LOADR %R %S  |
 | F      |          |              |

+### 16 bits

+* LOADA, STRA, and JMP all take a full 16-bit integer (in hex or a label) as an argument
+* STRR and LOADR commands will take the registers %S and %S+1 as the higher and lower 8-bits of a full 16-bit address.
+For example, the instruction `STRR %1 %A` will store the value of register 1 into the memory address (%A<<8 + %B).
+If register A is "0x4F" and register B is "0x7A" then the memory address will be "0x4F7A".

 ## Example